yidans/yidans.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Yidan Sun, and I am currently a second-year PhD student in Industrial and Systems Engineering at the USC Viterbi School of Engineering.
-I am a member of the Artificial Intelligence and Complex Systems ([AICS](https://aicomplex.github.io/)) group, led by Dr. [Mayank Kejriwal](https://viterbi.usc.edu/directory/faculty/Kejriwal/Mayank).
+I am a member of the Artificial Intelligence and Complex Systems ([AICS](https://aicomplex.github.io/)) group at USC Information Sciences Institute, led by Dr. [Mayank Kejriwal](https://viterbi.usc.edu/directory/faculty/Kejriwal/Mayank).
 My research focuses on the intersection of complex systems, network science, and computational social science.

+Feel free to reach out to me at yidans@usc.edu / yidans@isi.edu

 ## News
 - **Nov 3, 2024**: My study, *"A Study of Firm-Switching of Inventors in Big Tech Using Public Patent Data,"* will be included as Chapter 12 in Springer’s *Social Network Analysis and Mining Applications in Healthcare and Anomaly Detection.*